metacraft-labs/dvt-circuits/doc/dkg_verification.md

 ### 2.6 Finalization

-During the final round, each participant \(P_i\) broadcasts a signature over a message \(SM_i\), which could be a hash of all the received valid partial secret keys or a predefined constant agreed upon by the participants, to all other participants.
+During the final round, each participant \(P_i\) broadcasts a signature over a message \(SM_i\) (predefined constant agreed upon by the participants) to all other participants.

 Given that each participant possesses the verification vectors of all others, they can independently verify that each \(SM_i\) is signed using the correct partial secret key associated with \(P_i\).
 Specifically, they can reconstruct the partial public key \(PK_i\) corresponding to \(S_i\) by evaluating the sum of the verification vectors at \(x=i\):
 \[PK_i = \sum_{k=1}^{n} p_k(i) = \sum_{k=1}^{n} \sum_{j=0}^t \text{PK}(a_{k,j}) \cdot i^j\]
 and then verify the signature using \(PK_i\).

-If an invalid signature is detected, it constitutes cryptographic proof of misbehavior.
+If an invalid signature is detected, it constitutes cryptographic proof of misbehavior (Circuit 2).
 However, if a participant withholds participation or provides malformed data that cannot be conclusively proven malicious, a fallback challenge mechanism is triggered.
 At this stage, since the partial public keys are derived from public commitments, the challenge and response might occur without encryption, focusing on proving the validity of the derived public key or the signature.

-Once all valid signatures are collected, any participant (or a subset thereof) can construct a final proof that the secret sharing protocol has completed successfully, and that the reconstructed shared secret is \(SS\).
+Once all valid signatures are collected, any participant (or a subset thereof) can construct a final proof (Circuit 4) that the secret sharing protocol has completed successfully, and that the reconstructed shared secret is \(SS\).
 This proof is published to the public board, finalizing the protocol execution.

 ## 3. Verification Circuit Analysis